MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Xatu Name`: I come here only because it is on the way...
 This is not very important.

 `Partner Sad`
 `Partner Name`: Oh...
-Is that all..
+Is that all...

 💬: Hey, Xatu!

+`Blastoise Normal`
-Blastoise: Oh, hey!
+`Blastoise Name`: Oh, hey!
 There you are!

+`Blastoise Normal`
-Blastoise: DIdn't know you'd be here.
+`Blastoise Name`: DIdn't know you'd be here.
 You had me looking, Xatu.

 `Xatu Normal`
 `Xatu Name`: What is it?

+`Blastoise Normal`
-Blastoise: Well, to the northeast of Mt.
+`Blastoise Name`: Well, to the northeast of Mt.
 Thunder...

+`Blastoise Normal`
-Blastoise: There's a gigantic cave!
+`Blastoise Name`: There's a gigantic cave!

+`Blastoise Normal`
-Blastoise: There wasn't anything like that there before, hey?
+`Blastoise Name`: There wasn't anything like that there before, hey?

+`Blastoise Normal`
-Blastoise: So, I figured Xatu would know something...
+`Blastoise Name`: So, I figured Xatu would know something...

 `Xatu Normal`
 `Xatu Name`: Kwaaaah!